Polygons and Types of Quadrilaterals

 Interactive Activity

-Explore how the number of sides affects the shape and its properties.
+Explore how the number of sides affects a polygon's shape and interior angles

 Loading interactive widget...